aiven/devportal/docs/products/postgresql/getting-started.rst

 Load a Test Dataset in PostgreSQL
 ---------------------------------

-If you're checking out PostgreSQL, loading a test dataset will help you speeding up your knowledge.
+If you're checking out PostgreSQL, loading a test dataset will give you something to look at.
 This example uses ``dellstore2``, a standard store dataset with products, orders, inventory and customer information.

 1. Download the ``dellstore2-normal-1.0.tar.gz`` file from the `PostgreSQL website <https://www.postgresql.org/ftp/projects/pgFoundry/dbsamples/dellstore2/dellstore2-normal-1.0/>`_ and unzip it.
-2. Navigate to the ``dellstore2-normal-1.0`` folder on your terminal
+2. Navigate to the ``dellstore2-normal-1.0`` folder on your terminal.
-3. Connect to your PostgreSQL instance with :doc:`psql <howto/connect-psql>`
+3. Connect to your PostgreSQL instance with ``psql`` as shown above.
 4. Create a ``dellstore`` database and connect to it with the following command from ``psql``::

     CREATE DATABASE dellstore;